+C.(4) Head Administrator Evaluation Plan

+Rating Expectations

+□Meets A complete response must Identify the plan for annually evaluating the head administrator, including action stops timelines responsible parties, and stondards or criteria including.

-C.(4) Head Administrator Evaluation Plan Rating Expectations □Meets A complete response must □Approaches how this will be maintained in the boards' annual calendar process; Include action steps to evaluate the effectiveness of the head administrator □Does Not Meet Describe how the plan specifically takes into account ensuring the equitable implementation of the mission and goals of the proposed school; and Ensure the plan meets the requirements identified in NMAC 6.69.7.8 and 6.69.7.9.
-[ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+□Approaches action steps, timelines, responsible parties, and standards or criteria including how this will be maintained in the boards' annual calendar process; Include action steps to evaluate the effectiveness of the head administrator Describe how the plan specifically takes into account ensuring the equitable implementation of the mission and goals of the proposed school; and Ensure the plan meets the requirements identified in NMAC 6.69.7.8 and 6.69.7.9.

+□Does Not Meet

+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE: